Chapter 1: About This Manual

 - SLE 11 SP2, SP3, SP4

 Copy the appropriate install package to your system.
 Installation requires root privileges, either through sudo or su:

 # dpkg -i liballkeyrtv_version-arch.deb

-If you need support for a platform that is not present on the AKM Supplemental, please contact Townsend Security for assistance.
+If you need additional support, please contact Townsend Security for assistance.

 Verify the installation (optional)

 You can verify the application using GNU Privacy Guard (GPG) or PGP.
 You must import the Townsend Security public key to verify the signature.
 The Townsend Security public key is available at http://www.townsendsecurity.com/pgp_keys/product-security.asc.

 > gpg --import product-security.asc > gpg --edit-key email@example.com Command> trust Command> sign Command> save Command> quit > gpg --verify liballkeyrtv-version.arch.rpm.sig